 As you might already know, fixing leaks in a basement is not for the DIY enthusiast.
 There is engineering, excavation and expert repairs needed.
 This is the time to call in experienced professionals offering a comprehensive range of foundation repairs and services.

 There are many reasons that your home or property can start to experience leaks and even flooding.
 You cannot ignore them since they can compromise the structure.
-At The Foundation Experts, you can get a team of professionals in all area of foundation repair and service, including basement floor leaks.
+At The Foundation Experts, you can get a team of professionals in all areas of foundation repair and service, including basement floor leaks.